The Costa Blanca property sales guide for Spanish homeowners

 2) COMMUNITY FEES

 Community fees need to be shown to be paid and up-to-date.
-Normally, the seller will have to present a Certificado de Comunidad to the buyer upon signing the Escritura.
+Usually, the seller will have to present a Certificado de Comunidad to the buyer upon signing the Escritura.

 3) IBI AND UTILITIES